Sunday, March 21, 2010

 Ashley Russell, Class of 2006

 Like most teenagers, I was trying to figure out what I was good at, what I wanted to do, and frankly, what I was going to study once I graduated High School.
 I had tried various creative outlets: writing, music, theater, dance- but nothing fit.
-For awhile I was doubting my creativity, my urge to be imaginative and share my thoughts with the world, I seriously contemplated a more practical study…which, if you knew me, would have been the equivalent of Alice Cooper in a suit and tie, heading to a 9-5 job.
+For a while I was doubting my creativity, my urge to be imaginative and share my thoughts with the world.
+I seriously contemplated a more practical course of study…which, if you knew me, would have been the equivalent of Alice Cooper in a suit and tie, heading to a 9-5 job.

 But luckily, I was haunted by an opportunity.
-During my freshman year history class, the Ballard High School Film and TV program debuted a series of short videos completed by their students.
-This happened every once in awhile, after morning announcements, to inform the school of upcoming events in the school and in the area.
-Watching these shorts, I realized I wanted to document and create stories about all the things I loved, and what a better and more creative way to do so than with a camera?
+During my freshman year history class, the Ballard High School Digital Filmmaking Program debuted a series of short videos completed by their students.
+Watching these shorts, I realized I wanted to document and create stories about all the things I loved, and what better and more creative way to do so than with a camera?